EnglishFrench

 Handling the death of your loved one can be enough of a burden.
 The last thing you’ll want to think about is how to get them back home.
 The good thing is that there are repatriation service providers that will help you navigate the process.

-It can add to the average repatriation cost but it might be money well spent.
+It can add to the average repatriation cost, but it might be money well spent.

 Regardless of whether you’re working with a repatriation service provider or not, it helps to know the repatriation process.
 You’ll know what to expect as the process moves along.
 This knowledge may even help you ease the minds of other grieving members of your family.